⭐ ์ถ์ฒ๊ธ (Editor’s Picks)

 Beginner’s Guide to Korean Street Market Snacks

-From sizzling skewers to sweet pastries, Korea’s market food culture is built for exploration — and this guide is your ticket to tasting it all, confidently and deliciously.
+If it’s your first time visiting Korea, the vibrant sounds and smells of a local street market can be both exciting and overwhelming.
+From sizzling skewers to sweet pastries, Korea’s market food culture is built for exploration — and this guide is your ticket to tasting it all, confidently and deliciously.๐ What Are Korean Street Markets Like?

 Most traditional Korean markets are a mix of food stalls, produce vendors, household goods, and clothing — but the street food zones are the true highlights.
 Whether it’s Myeongdong, Gwangjang, or Namdaemun, each market has its own flavor and must-try specialties.